What happens to information held about you? Your rights and our obligations to you.

 *Please note that ‘processing’ means an operation or set of operations performed on personal data such as collection, recording, organisation, structuring, storage, adaption, alteration, erasure, restriction, retrieval.

-Proof of ID and any further information needed to locate the information may be required before the Trust can comply with your request.
+Proof of ID and any further information needed to locate the information may be required before the Council can comply with your request.

-Any request for the above information should be made in writing to the Data Protection Officer and the Trust will respond within one month.
+Any request for the above information should be made in writing to the Data Protection Officer and the Council will respond within one month.

 Rectification of data

-You can request the Trust to rectify inaccurate personal data relating to you.
-If the data is inaccurate because it is incomplete, the Trust must complete it if required to do so by you.
+You can request the Council to rectify inaccurate personal data relating to you.
+If the data is inaccurate because it is incomplete, the Council must complete it if required to do so by you.

 A request should be made in writing to the Data Protection Officer and a response will be sent within one month.